personball/vz-generator/README.md

     vz g -w

 It will not watch the setting file, or ask you for any options or inputs again (only watch templates).
+In `watch` mode, output always override exists files.

 # MIT